arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-04-18-Thirty-One.md

 ### What i did today
 * Sent a request for leave for 27 April due to NS appointment
-* Check units for <span ondblclick="this.innerHTML='Daniel Teo & Associates Pte Ltd'"><**REDACTED**></span> from 2018 to 2022.
+* Check units for <span class="disable-selection" ondblclick="this.innerHTML='Daniel Teo & Associates Pte Ltd'"><**REDACTED**></span> from 2018 to 2022.
 I just downloaded the sheet and used the Excel formulas to just get the sum for each of the years.

 {% include comments.html %}